 The Concessional and Family Tax Benefit Part A threshold is much lower than the general threshold, meaning those with valid eligibility could meet it quicker and be left with fewer out-of-pocket expenses each calendar year (depending on how regularly they’re paying for medical services).

-Medicare will generally reimburse 80% of your out-of-pocket costs when you meet EMSN thresholds.
-However, around 750 MBS items are subject to EMSN benefit caps.1 These caps, which apply to items such as assisted reproductive services, restrict the amount you can get back from Medicare.
+Medicare will generally reimburse 80% of your out-of-pocket costs when you meet the EMSN threshold.
+However, several MBS items are subject to EMSN benefit caps.2 These caps, which apply to items such as assisted reproductive services, restrict the amount you can get back from Medicare.
 If the listed EMSN benefit cap is less than 80% of the out-of-pocket cost, that’s the amount you’d get back from Medicare.

-Example: Sally has reached her EMSN threshold for the year and has been left with an out-of-pocket expense of $3,160 for an assisted reproductive procedure.
-Medicare would normally reimburse Sally 80% of her out-of-pocket expenses ($2,528).
-However, the procedure is subject to an EMSN benefit cap of $1,702, and so that’s the maximum amount Medicare can reimburse.
-If the EMSN benefit cap was higher than $2,528 she would be reimbursed that amount instead.
+Example: Sally has reached her EMSN threshold for the year and has been left with an out-of-pocket expense of $3,000 for an outpatient procedure.
+Medicare would normally reimburse Sally 80% of her out-of-pocket expenses ($2,400).
+However, the procedure is subject to an EMSN benefit cap of $1,500, and so that’s the maximum amount Medicare can reimburse.
+If the EMSN benefit cap was higher than $2,400, she would be reimbursed that amount instead.

 All Medicare Safety Nets have thresholds, which are set and begin each calendar year on 1 January.
 You must pay the medical fees before you claim with Medicare for the cost of that treatment to contribute to your Medicare Safety Net threshold.
 Your circumstances determine which threshold you’re eligible for.